moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 ## What is this cloud platform ?

-This platform is a technical preview of cloud computing's future created by [Online](http://online.net).
+This platform is a technical preview of the future of cloud computing created by [Online](http://online.net).
 It's about providing resources you can rely on.

 This platform is designed for people who want to launch and scale their